Set up managed end user devices to automatically connect to GovWifi

 - anonymous identity to encrypt usernames

-Technical teams should automate this process by deploying profiles to managed devices.
-Users who set up their own devices must compare wireless certificates to the information they receive on sign up.
+You should automate this process by deploying profiles to managed devices.
+End users who set up their own devices must compare wireless certificates to the information they receive on sign up.

 Deploy GovWifi profiles to managed devices remotely